 We also have a code of ethics that sets forth our commitment to ethical business practices.
-Our code of ethics applies to our directors, officers and employees, including our Chief Executive Officer and Chief Financial Officer, and also applies to our Manager, its employees and any affiliates of our Manager that perform management services for us.
+Our code of ethics applies to our directors, officers and employees, including our Chief Executive Officer and Chief Financial Officer, and also applies to our Manager, and the officers and employees of our Manager involved in the oversight of the day-to-day operations of the Company and its subsidiaries.
 Our code of ethics is available on our website and in print from us without charge upon request by writing to Investor Relations at Compass Group Diversified Holdings LLC, Sixty One Wilton Road, Westport, Connecticut 06880.
+Effective as of February 26, 2009, our code of ethics was amended, upon a recommendation by the nominating and corporate governance committee and the approval of our Board.
+The purpose of such amendment was to add a policy regarding gifts and entertainment.